RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 #### Adding Hubs and Related Games

 Hubs and related games can be added to game pages by entering the page IDs and clicking “Add”.
-Hubs managed by the QA and Art teams should not be added/removed, send a message to the team instead.
+Hubs managed by the DevCompliance, QA, and Art teams should not be added/removed, send a message to the corresponding team instead.

 ![Linked hubs and related games](/public/add-related-games.png)